TeaShull/PhytoBSA/README.md

 To use, install and activate the conda environment from the pyatbsa_conda_env_file.yaml file included in the /code directory.
 I highly recommend using mamba (https://mamba.readthedocs.io) to install this environment, as the environment is fairly complex and conda is comparitivly inefficient (conda sometimes freezes trying to resolve this environment).

 Put the fq.gz files you want analyzed into the /input folder.
+You can put multiple experiments in the folder and they will be analyzed.
 The files must be formatted as follows:

   paired-end reads - "line_1.wt.fq.gz" "line_2.wt.fq.gz" "line_1.mu.fq.gz" "line_2.mu.fq.gz"

   unpaired reads - "line.wt.fq.gz" "line.mu.fq.gz"

+  run PyAtBSA.py

 Conceptually, there is nothing new here.
 My hope is to consolidate multiple techniques for identifiying causal EMS-induced SNPs behind Arabidopsis Thaliana phenotypes